hotosm/docs/docs/decisions/0013-kubernetes.md

 The tipping point came in 2025.
 DevelopmentSeed's rebuild of the OpenAerialMap backend gave us the choice of Kubernetes or Docker Compose.
 We had been thinking about Kubernetes for a while, the Senior Tech Lead had used it before, and DevSeed could help, so we took the plunge.
+Not long after, we also need to deploy osm-sandbox-dashboard for Tasking Manager, a tool that also requires Kubernetes mandatorily.

 ## Decision Outcome